amkisko/sidekiq_status.rb/README.md

 Each instance in kubernetes will be checked based on `ENV` variable `HOSTNAME` (kubernetes sets this for each replica/pod).

-On initialization SidekiqAlive will asign to Sidekiq::Worker a queue with the current host and add this queue to the current instance queues to process.
+On initialization SidekiqStatus will asign to Sidekiq::Worker a queue with the current host and add this queue to the current instance queues to process.

 example:

 ```
 hostname: foo
-  Worker queue: sidekiq_alive-foo
+  Worker queue: sidekiq_status-foo
   instance queues:
-   - sidekiq_alive-foo
+   - sidekiq_status-foo
    *- your queues

 hostname: bar
-  Worker queue: sidekiq_alive-bar
+  Worker queue: sidekiq_status-bar
   instance queues:
-   - sidekiq_alive-bar
+   - sidekiq_status-bar
    *- your queues
 ```